GregRos/Patchwork/README.md

 Modding in this case is somewhat more limited, as you can only mod the game logic in the scripts, but from experience, you still have vastly more power than typical official modding tools would give you.

 ## Usage Guide
 You need to know some C# or another .NET language, depending on the scope of your modifications, and have a decent IDE.

-You can reference this library from NuGet or you can just add this source to your project.
-Personally I'd recommend adding the source, as the library is still in its early stages, doesn't have complete error reporting, and you may also encounter bugs when using the more advanced features.
+<s>You can reference this framework from NuGet</s> or you can just add this source to your project.
+Personally I'd recommend adding the source, as the framework is still in its early stages, doesn't have complete error reporting, and you may also encounter bugs when using the more advanced features.

 Patchwork consists of two assemblies, `Patchwork` and `Patchwork.Attributes`.